-The year is 1961 and you are 16 years old.
+The year is 1961 and you are 12 years old.
 You just left your homeland of Cuba and are on an airplane to Miami, Florida.
-Your parents, who oppose Fidel Castro's new government and were not allowed to leave, fear that you will be drafted into the military.
+Your parents, who oppose Fidel Castro's new government and were not allowed to leave, fear for your well-being.
 With the help of a secret underground organization called "Operation Pedro Pan," you have left the country and will wait for your parents in the United States.

-Although you try to put on a brave face, you have never traveled alone.
+It is scary traveling alone.
 Your family has no relatives in the U.S., so you are not sure where you will end up.
 Your parents were told that you would be taken in by a foster family and that it will only be for a short while until they arrive.

-You now feel the plane landing and the flight attendant is motioning you to get up.
+You now feel the plane landing and the flight attendant motioning you to get up.
 What is she saying?
 You do not understand her language.

-When you arrive at the terminal, a priest greets you warmly, showing you the way to a waiting car.
-When you arrive at a large dormitory and sit on your small cot, waves of homesickness wash over you.
+When you arrive at the terminal, Father Bryan Walsh greets you warmly.
+Maybe it won't be so bad after all?
+But when you arrive at a large dormitory and sit on your small cot, waves of homesickness wash over you.
 At least the other kids in the dorm speak Spanish.

-After dinner, you curl up in your bed, thinking about your parents, your friends, your school, and your home back in Cuba.
+After dinner, you curl up in your bed, thinking about your parents, your friends, and your home back in Cuba.
+Because so many of the kids are crying, the caretakers star playing music by female Cuban singers to make them feel better.
+It feels good to hear familiar music.

 They are calling us "Peter Pan" kids, comparing us to the boy in the famous story who could fly.
-I didn't ask to fly anywhere.
-When will I see my family and friends again?
+I just want my mom and dad!
+When will I see them again?